specbeck/aoc23/README.md

 ### Day 5: If you give a seed a fertilizer

 Too much to parse, too much logic to implement, too big numbers in input, too large numbers to crunch.
 Just too much wrong with this one

+### Day 6: Wait for it

+Fairly easy logic to wrap me mind around, was a good relief after such monster puzzles before.
+Also, this puzzle made me realize how stupid I am and also how small changes in code can make huge differences